ITJR04/1Hz_BCD_Counter_Displayed_On_LEDs/README.md

 🔢 1Hz BCD LED Counter on ZedBoard Zynq-7000
 This project implements a simple 1Hz decimal (BCD) counter in VHDL on the ZedBoard Zynq-7000.
 It uses a 100 MHz system clock to increment a counter from 0 to 9 in binary-coded decimal format and displays the result using 4 onboard LEDs (LD0–LD3).
-Like the previous project, this design uses an enable-based counter rather than a clock divider and is entirely implemented in the PL (Programmable Logic) of the ZedBoard.
+This design uses an enable-based counter rather than a clock divider and is entirely implemented in the PL (Programmable Logic) of the ZedBoard.

 ---